CiucurDaniel/ibm-uvt-proiect-colectiv-devops/README.md

   * Container Registries
   * Further Reading Materials

-* 2-hands-on-exercises (practical section)
+* 2 Hands on exercises (practical section)
 	*	Install Podman (Rokcylinux)
-  * Create account on Dockerhub.com
+	*	Create an account on Dockerhub.com
-  * Build an image
-  * Tag an image
 	*	Pull an image from a public container registry
+	*	Make changes to an images and save it
+	*	Build and tag an image
 	*	Push an image to a public container registry

-* 3-container-orchestration (OPTIONAL: If we have time left)
+* 3 Container orchestration (OPTIONAL: If we have time left)
   * What/Why?
   * Kubernetes and Openshift

-## Repository structure

-...